irozaji/SnapPost/docs/v1-prd.md

 ---

-### 3. Inline Post Generation
+### 3. Inline Text Editing & Post Generation ✅ COMPLETED

 **Implementation**

-- Post generation is now integrated directly into the main results screen (`ContentView.swift`)
+- Post generation is integrated directly into the main results screen (`ContentView.swift`)
-- No separate Composer view or view model needed
-- Text editing happens inline with the extracted text
+- Text editing happens inline with the extracted text using `TextEditor`
 - Generation triggered directly from "Generate Posts" button
+- Advanced navigation with "Scan New" preserving previous state

 **UI Components**

 - `TextEditor` for editable extracted text (full-height container)
-- Two primary action buttons: "Copy" and "Generate Posts"
+- Primary action button: "Generate Posts" with loading state
 - Progress indicator during generation
 - Variants displayed in a sheet with individual Copy/Share actions
 - Error handling with retry functionality
+- Navigation toolbar with Home and Scan New options

 **Data Flow**